clemdst/Trustee/README.md

 Trustee is a Chrome Extension that leverages advanced AI to protect users from scams on online marketplaces.
 It acts as a real-time trust advisor, analyzing listings and conversations to help users make informed decisions.
 The AI, powered by Mistral AI, simulates realistic decision-making and provides detailed trust scores for sellers and listings.

 This project was developed during the ESSEC Hackathon 2025, focusing on the transition from LLMs to agentic AI.
+I worked on this project with [Jad Kabbaj](https://github.com/Jaddevvv) and [Jordan Baumard](https://github.com/jordanbmrd) who made the frontend, and with Anais Boughanem for the backend.
+Imane Ourdane handled the business part.

+The extension :
+1. Analyzes marketplace listings using computer vision and NLP
+2. Monitors chat conversations in real-time
+3. Generates trust scores based on multiple factors
+4. Provides actionable insights to users

 ## Context

 This project was created during the ESSEC Hackathon 2025, which took place in April 2025.
 The hackathon focused on developing solutions that bridge the gap between Large Language Models (LLMs) and agentic AI systems.

-The project was supported by several partners:
+The project was supported by several partners : MistralAI, Nvidia, AWS, Google Cloud, Ledger, ...
-- ESSEC Metalab & France 2030
-- Amazon Web Services (AWS)
-- NVIDIA
-- Mistral AI
-- Kima Ventures
-- Bpifrance
-- Entrepreneurs First
-- Morpho Labs

 ## Features